Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Event-level privacy lower bound

 \section{Event-level privacy lower bound}

-In this section, we prove Theorem~\ref{thm:insertion+deletion+eps}, providing a strong lower bound on the parameter $\alpha$ for every $\alpha$-accurate, \emph{event-level} differentially private mechanism for $\countdistinct$ in the continual release model for turnstile streams.
+In this section, we prove \Thm{insertion+deletion+eps}, providing a strong lower bound on the parameter $\alpha$ for every $\alpha$-accurate, \emph{event-level} differentially private mechanism for $\countdistinct$ in the continual release model for turnstile streams.
 This lower bound is parameterized by $w$, the maximum flippancy of the input stream.